lola03bizx-coder/lolas-corner-python-projects/README.md

 Y-axis: Frequency of words with that length

-This project demonstrates text preprocessing, data analysis, and graphical visualization in Python.
+This project demonstrates text preprocessing, data analysis, and graphical visualisation in Python.

 # Features

 - Reads text from a file

-- Removes punctuation and normalizes case
+- Removes punctuation and normalises case

 - Counts the frequency of each word length